GabeMaldonado/GabeMaldonado.github.io/_posts/2020-09-06-Working-with-Timeseries-Python-I.md

 ## Partial String Indexing

-We can pass a string representing a period of time (year) to retrieve all the values for that particulay year:
+We can pass a string representing a period of time (year) to retrieve all the values for that particular year:

 ```python
 df['2015'].info()